confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ```

 The highest non-null value among a variable number of comparable columns.
+If comparing columns of different numerical types, use [CAST](#cast) to first
-It is suggested to use CAST to explicitly cast these columns to the same type.
+cast them to be of the same type.

 ### `LEAST`